 Dr. Richard Petrasso is a Senior Scientist and co-originator and Division Head of High-Energy-Density Physics at the Plasma Science and Fusion Center at MIT.
 With colleagues and students, he has coauthored over 200 technical papers on plasma physics.
 His recent work focuses on utilizing nuclear reactions and products for illuminating the basic physics of inertial confinement implosions and of high-energy-density laser-plasmas.
 In this work he, colleagues and students have utilized nuclear monoenergetic particles and associated reactions to discern fields, areal densities, asymmetries, and other important plasma properties of transient high-energy-density plasmas, be they reconnecting plasmas or directly or indirectly driven implosions.

-Currently he is the PhD advisor of 4 MIT students who, in addition to working on projects and experiments focused on the OMEGA facility, are deeply involved in the fielding and analysis of 5 NIF nuclear diagnostics, with which fuel and shell areal density, implosion symmetry, ion temperature, proton bang time (from D3He implosion reactions), and primary yield are discerned.
-His recent PhD student, Dr. Mario Manuel, was just awarded the highly prestigious and coveted Marshall Rosenbluth Outstanding Doctoral Thesis award by the APS Division of Plasma Physics.
+Currently Dr. Petrasso is the PhD advisor of 4 MIT students who, in addition to working on projects and experiments focused on the Omega facility, are deeply involved in the fielding and analysis of 5 National Ignition Facility nuclear diagnostics, with which fuel and shell areal density, implosion symmetry, ion temperature, shock and compression bang times (from D3He implosion reactions), and primary yield are discerned.
+Reflecting this involvement, two of his recent PhD students, Dr. Daniel Casey and Dr. Michael Rosenberg, were the first students to ever utilize, analyze, and include as essential elements and chapters in their PhD theses, data from the National Ignition Facility.
+In addition, his recent PhD student, Dr. Mario Manuel, was just awarded the highly prestigious and coveted Marshall Rosenbluth Outstanding Doctoral Thesis award by the American Physical Society Division of Plasma Physics.
+Mario is the first PhD student supported by NNSA/DOE grants to ever receive this award.